Radot1/POSPal/DEVELOPMENT_LOG.md

 ```

 **Result:**
-- ✅ License validation works in frozen .exe
+- âœ… License validation works in frozen .exe
-- ✅ No more "Integration system not available"
+- âœ… No more "Integration system not available"
-- ✅ Printing works (win32print included)
+- âœ… Printing works (win32print included)
-- ✅ Session management functional
+- âœ… Session management functional
-- ✅ All license features operational
+- âœ… All license features operational

 ---